 “You can think of pingbacks and trackbacks as the equivalents of acknowledgements and references at the end of an academic paper, or a chapter in a textbook.”

 Additionally, you can also control settings for the way your site sends you email notifications and decide if your site should display Avatars and their ratings.

-Choose Settings > Discussion in the WordPress dashboard navigation menu …
+Select Settings > Discussion in your main WordPress menu …

-This brings up the ‘Discussion Settings’ screen in your browser …
+The ‘Discussion Settings’ page will load in your web browser …

 This tutorial uses the default WordPress installation settings to configure your discussion settings.
 We recommend configuring your discussion settings and options to suit your own needs.